apache/spark/docs/configuration.md

   <td>
     The amount of off-heap memory (in megabytes) to be allocated per driver in cluster mode.
 This is memory that accounts for things like VM overheads, interned strings, other native overheads, etc.
     This tends to grow with the container size (typically 6-10%).
+This option is supported in Yarn mode and Kubernetes mode.
   </td>
 </tr>
 <tr>